The Battle Is On!

 The individuals who will live in ARK homes are those suffering from deep and persistent poverty.
 They represent a segment of our population who are the “unable,” as defined above.

 The home shown below is a model designed by Minim Micro Homes.
-Our final design will be based on this model but with fewer high-class amenities and costing 50% less to build.
-This home is 12.5 feet wide and 24 feet long providing 264 square feet of living space.
+Our final designs will be based on this model but with fewer high-class amenities, more living area, and will cost about 50% less to build.
+The minimum living space in a home in San Angelo includes 120 sq. ft. of general living space (living room) plus 70 sq.ft. of living space per person (bedrooms).
+The kitchen and bathroom spaces are not included in those measurements.

 All homes are pier and beam construction and are NOT classified as mobile homes nor manufactured homes.